webgptorg/promptbook/README.md

 `ExecutionTools` is an interface which contains all the tools needed to execute prompts.
 It contais 3 subtools:

--   `NaturalExecutionTools`
+-   `LlmExecutionTools`
 -   `ScriptExecutionTools`
 -   `UserInterfaceTools`

 Which are described below:

-#### Natural Execution Tools
+#### LLM Execution Tools

-`NaturalExecutionTools` is a container for all the tools needed to execute prompts to large language models like GPT-4.
+`LlmExecutionTools` is a container for all the tools needed to execute prompts to large language models like GPT-4.
 On its interface it exposes common methods for prompt execution.
 Internally it calls OpenAI, Azure, GPU, proxy, cache, logging,...

-`NaturalExecutionTools` an abstract interface that is implemented by concrete execution tools:
+`LlmExecutionTools` an abstract interface that is implemented by concrete execution tools:

 -   `OpenAiExecutionTools`
 -   _(Not implemented yet)_ `AnthropicClaudeExecutionTools`